Tuesdays, 12:30-5:30 p.m.

 Each of you will complete one large project, one medium-sized project, and one small project.
-The large project will involve surveying allozyme variation in natural populations of an invertebrate.
-I will assign you one species of insect, isopod, or other invertebrate that is easy to collect and easy to identify.
-With the assistance of your classmates, you will collect samples from at least six locations and look for variation in allele frequency.
-Students with insects or isopods will collect samples within walking or bicycling distance of Newark, while students with marine invertebrates will collect on a couple of day-long field trips on Saturdays or Sundays.
+The large project will involve surveying allozyme variation in natural populations of an invertebrate or plant.
+I will assign you one species that is easy to collect and easy to identify.
+With the assistance of your classmates, you will collect samples from at least four locations and look for variation in allele frequency.
+You'll spent most of the lab time in September collecting your organisms, then in October and early November you'll run gels to observe genetic variation.

 There are no fixed office hours.
 You can make an appointment by talking to me before or after class, or by e-mailing me.